 Closely Related, Yet Different Plants

-Christmas cacti and Thanksgiving cacti belong to the same botanical genus, Schlumbergera, meaning they’re closely related.
-It’s easy for even the well-trained eye to mistake them for the same plant.
+Christmas cactus and Thanksgiving cactus are closely related, so it's easy to mistake them for the same plant.
 Both grow wild in the mountains of southeastern Brazil, so they prefer things on the cool and shady side, unlike the cacti found in desert habitats.
 This is partly why they make such easy-care houseplants, though they do need more regular watering than a desert cactus would.

-They are also beautiful, especially when in bloom.
-These plants feature pink, red, white, or yellow flowers on their flattened, spineless, segmented green stems (they technically don't have leaves).
-Though these cacti have similar-looking flowers and stems, each of these features offers clues to help you distinguish a Christmas and a Thanksgiving cactus from one another.
+Both of these holiday cactus plants have flattened, spineless, segmented green stems (they technically don't have leaves).
+And their similar-looking flowers bloom in shades of pink, red, yellow, or white.
+At first glance, the flowers and stems of these two plants look the same, but each of these features offers clues to help you distinguish a Christmas and a Thanksgiving cactus from one another.

 How to Tell Christmas and Thanksgiving Cacti Apart

 Thanksgiving cactus (Schlumbergera truncata) was once commonly called the “crab claw cactus” or “crab cactus" before it started being marketed around Turkey Day.
-It also goes by zygocactus.
+It also goes by zygocactus ($9, Walmart).
 You can identify it by the pointy “teeth” on the sides of each stem segment.
 These teeth are soft, not sharp, and can vary in size, but are almost always visible on the plant to some degree.